 The veggies are also rich in vitamin K, manganese, thiamin, pyridoxine (vitamin B6) and folate.

 And what’s more, there are many good and healthful uses for this unique veggie.
 While often used in stews and soups because of its thickening power, okra may also be boiled, steamed, sautéed or stir-fried whole.
-It is popular in gumbo, but can also be a good compliment for tomatoes, onions, corn, fish and shellfish.
+It is popular in gumbo, but can also be a good complement for tomatoes, onions, corn,

 To reduce the slime sometimes associated with okra, avoid puncturing the capsule, limit the amount of cutting done to the pod and avoid overcooking it.